 During fiscal year 2009, in exchange for a 19.5% ownership interest in ZQX we issued 800,000 unregistered shares of common stock together with warrants to purchase an additional 500,000 unregistered shares of common stock to ZQX, of which (a) warrants to purchase 250,000 shares of common stock are exercisable at \$0.37 per share, and (b) warrants to purchase the remaining 250,000 shares are exercisable at \$0.555 per share.
 The warrants are exercisable at any time after August 19, 2010 and expire on August 19, 2019.
 In addition, we issued 150,000 unregistered shares of common stock during fiscal year 2009 to Volga in exchange for a 19.9% ownership interest in Volga.
-During fiscal year 2008, we issued 20,000,000 unregistered shares of our common stock during fiscal year 2009, we received a dividend of approximately \$29,000 and we purchased 1,495,845 Videocon GDRs for an aggregate purchase price of \$16,200,000.
+During fiscal year 2008, we issued 20,000,000 unregistered shares of our common stock to Mars Overseas an affiliate of Videocon for an aggregate purchase price of \$16,200,000 and we purchased 1,495,845 Videocon GDRs for an aggregate purchase price of \$16,200,000.
 In April 2009, we received a dividend of approximately \$29,000 on the Videocon GDRs we hold.
-While the Videocon GDRs are held as security for the loan payable to Mars Overseas, the agreement governing such loan encumbrances under the agreements.
-See "- General" above in the Item 7 for additional information on the transactions in which we acquired the Videocon GDRs.
+While the Videocon GDRs are held as security for the loan payable to Mars Overseas, the agreement governing such loan provides that any dividends, distributions, rights or other proceeds or benefits with respect to the Videocon GDRs shall be promptly transferred to us free and clear of any encumbrances under the agreements.
+See "General" above in the Item 7 for additional information on the transactions in which we acquired the Videocon GDRs.

-We believe that our existing cash, cash equivalents, and investments in U.S. government securities, together with cash flows from expected sales of our encryption products and revenue relating to our thin, flat, low-voltage phosphor display technology, including license fees and royalties from Videocon, and other potential sources of cash flows, will be sufficient to enable us to continue our marketing, production, and research and development activities for at least 12 months.
+We believe that our existing cash, cash equivalents, and investments in U.S. government securities, together with cash flows from expected sales of our encryption products and revenue relating to our thin, flat, low-voltage phosphor display technology, and other potential sources of cash flows, but without regard to the timing or amount of license fees and royalties from Videocon, will be sufficient to enable us to continue our marketing, production, and research and development activities for at least 12 months.
+We have not currently identified any specific use for the license fee or royalty payments, if any, that we may receive from Videocon and any such payments will be available for general corporate purposes or such other uses as our management may determine.
+Pending their use, any payments received from Videocon will be invested in short-term, interest-bearing securities.
 However, our projections of future cash needs and cash flows may differ from actual results.
 If current cash and cash that may be generated from operations are insufficient to satisfy our liquidity requirements, we may seek to sell debt or equity securities or to obtain a line of credit.
 The sale of additional equity securities or convertible debt could result in dilution to our stockholders.
 It is also management's intention to continue to compensate employees and consultants by issuing stock or stock options.
 We currently have no arrangements with respect to additional financing.
-We can give no assurances that we will generate sufficient revenues in the future (through sales, license fees and royalties, or otherwise) to satisfy our liquidity requirements or sustain future operations, that our products will not be produced by other companies that will render our products obsolete, or that other sources of funding would be available, if needed, on favorable terms or at all.
-If we cannot obtain such funding if needed, we would need to curtail or cease some or all of our operations.
+We can give no assurances that we will generate sufficient revenues in the future (through sales, license fees and royalties, or otherwise) to satisfy our liquidity requirements or sustain future operations, that our production capabilities will be adequate, that other products will not be produced by other companies that will render our products obsolete, or that other sources of funding, such as sales of equity or debt, would be available, if needed, on favorable terms or at all.
+If we cannot obtain such funding if needed, we would need to curtail or cease s